axilmar/parserlib/doc/left_recursion_parsing.md

 ### Matches

-While during left recursion parsing, matches in the grammar tree are executed at the end of each matched sentence, maintaining associativty.
+While during left recursion parsing, matches in the grammar tree are executed at the end of each matched sentence, maintaining associativity.

 For example, a Parserlib grammar with matches would look like this: